-The Most Reluctant Convert: The Untold Story of C. S. Lewis,a new film tracing the spiritual journey of renowned author of The Chronicles of Narnia, releases in theatres nationwide this November.
+The Most Reluctant Convert: The Untold Story of C. S. Lewis,a new film tracing the spiritual journey of renowned author of The Chronicles of Narnia, premiers in theatres nationwide on November 3rd.

 Directed by double Emmy and double BAFTA Award-winning filmmaker Norman Stone (BBC’s Shadowlands, The Narnia Code), the biopic stars acclaimed theatre actor Max McLean as a middle-aged Lewis looking back on the events that moved him from vigorous debunker of Christianity to become the most influential Christian writer of the past century.

 Nicholas Ralph, star of the PBS Masterpiece hit All Creatures Great and Small, plays Lewis as a young man who has a terrible relationship with his father and goes off to the trenches in the Great War before becoming a professor at Oxford University.
 The film introduces Eddie Ray Martin as the childhood Lewis, who loses his mother to cancer and then renounces his faith.